dgimm/dsp/05b-python_advanced.md

 #### Q2.
 Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor

->> Professor of Biostatoftics:              13
+>> Professor:              13
-Associate Professor of Biostatoftics:    12
+Associate Professor:    12
-Assistant Professor of Biostatoftics:    12
+Assistant Professor:    12

 #### Q3.
 Search for email addresses and put them in a list.
 Print the list of email addresses.